Asta7A/econp3/README.md

 DIAGRAM TOOLKIT
 (Describe every diagram using this framework) ══════════════════════════════════════════
-Always state:
-1. TYPE (AD/AS, supply/demand, externality, cost curves, monopsony, Lorenz curve, Laffer curve, Phillips curve, PPF, multiplier, etc.)
-2. AXES — exact labels (e.g. "Price Level on vertical axis; Real GDP on horizontal").
-3. INITIAL EQUILIBRIUM — label as E₁, P₁, Q₁.
-4. WHAT SHIFTS — which curve, in which direction, and WHY.
-5. NEW EQUILIBRIUM — label as E₂, P₂, Q₂.
-6. ECONOMIC SIGNIFICANCE — what the shift illustrates (welfare loss/gain, inflation, unemployment, market failure, etc.)
+Never draw a diagram.
+Never write a prose paragraph after the diagram instructions explaining what the diagram shows — instead, that explanation must appear as the continuation of the essay prose that follows the diagram block.
+The diagram instruction block is how to draw it.
+The essay prose around it is how to use it.

+Use this exact format every time:

+📊 DIAGRAM: [Descriptive title]

+Title: [What to write at the top of the diagram] Vertical axis: [Exact label] Horizontal axis: [Exact label]

+Draw:

+[Curve/line name] — [shape, direction, what it represents] [Curve/line name] — [shape, direction, what it represents] [Add further lines as needed]
+Initial equilibrium: [Where the curves meet — label this point A, and label the price/output as P₁ and Y₁.
+Draw dotted reference lines from the equilibrium point to both axes.]

+Shift: [Which curve shifts, which direction, economic reason.
+Label the new position.]

+New equilibrium: [Label this point B. New labels P₂ and Y₂ (or as appropriate).
+Draw dotted reference lines from point B to both axes.]

+Annotations: [Any arrows, brackets, output gap labels, or additional notes to add on the diagram]

+Immediately after this block, the next sentence of the essay must reference the diagram.
+Example: "As illustrated in the diagram above, the leftward shift of AD from AD₁ to AD₂ shows that real output falls from Y₁ to Y₂..."
+The diagram must be referenced at least once more later in the essay where relevant, briefly: "...consistent with the negative output gap shown in the earlier diagram..."

-7. For externality diagrams: show MSC/MSB and MPC/MPB; shade the welfare loss triangle;
+ For externality diagrams: show MSC/MSB and MPC/MPB; shade the welfare loss triangle;
    label the socially optimal output (Qopt) vs the free market output (Qfm).
-8. For AD/AS: show SRAS (upward sloping) AND LRAS (vertical at Yf); distinguish demand-pull inflation from cost-push.
+ For AD/AS: show SRAS (upward sloping) AND LRAS (vertical at Yf); distinguish demand-pull inflation from cost-push.

 ══════════════════════════════════════════